sooparkdev/sooparkdev/README.md

 # Hi there 👋

-I'm a Software Engineer based in Seoul, passionate about Frontend development, with a budding career that has already taken off with less than a year of professional experience.
+I'm a Software Engineer currently based in Seoul, passionate about Frontend development, with a budding career that has already taken off with less than a year of professional experience.

 My journey into the world of programming began in my freshman year of high school, diving into Python and branching out to Java, C++, and Microcontrollers.
 This early fascination led me to pursue Informatics in college in the United States, where I honed my skills and discovered my keen interest in Web Development.

-After graduating, I embarked on my professional journey at a Series C [unicorn startup](https://www.linkedin.com/company/seek0ut/) in Bellevue, specializing in web development.
+After graduating, I embarked on my professional journey as a Software Engginer at a [Series C unicorn startup](https://www.linkedin.com/company/seek0ut/) in Bellevue.
 However, my aspirations don't stop there.
 I am eager to delve into other domains within the tech industry, such as DevOps, AI, and Robotics, to find the best alignment for my skills, characteristics, and values.

 <br/>